-The 2022/23 Summer Season for our sportsgrounds will commence on Saturday 1 October 2022 and will conclude on Friday 31 March 2022.
+The 2024 Winter Season for our sportsgrounds will commence on Monday 1 April 2024 and conclude on Sunday 29 September 2024.

-CN's 2022/23 Summer Season Sportsground Information Booklet (PDF) is used as a reference point for our sporting community, it should be the first source of information and is made available to all your club executive.
+CN's 2024 Winter Season Sportsground Information Booklet (PDF) is used as a reference point for our sporting community, it should be the first source of information and is made available to all your club executive.

 Casual Sportsground Applications (including Schools)

 Please complete if you wish to book a sportsground for casual use or schools booking sportsgrounds during school hours.
 For all seasonal booking requests please refer to Seasonal Application Form above.